csgillespie/efficientR/main.md

 \eta = \frac{W}{Q}
 $$

 How does this translate into programming?
 Efficient code can be defined narrowly or broadly.
 The first, narrower definition is *algorithmic efficiency*: how quickly the *computer* can undertake a piece of work given a particular piece of code.
-This concept dates back to the very origins of computing, as illustrated by the following quote by Ada Lovelace in her notes on the work of Charles Babbage, one of the pioneers of early computing [@lovelace1842translator]:
+This concept dates back to the very origins of computing, as illustrated by the following quote from Ada Lovelace in her notes on the work of Charles Babbage, one of the pioneers of early computing [@lovelace1842translator]:

 > In almost every computation a great variety of arrangements for the succession of the processes is possible, and various considerations must influence the selections amongst them for the purposes of a calculating engine.
 One essential object is to choose that arrangement which shall tend to reduce to a minimum the time necessary for completing the calculation.